buildpacks/spec/platform.md

 - When extending the run image, after all `run.Dockefile`s are applied, the lifecycle:
   - **If** any `run.Dockerfile` set the label `io.buildpacks.rebasable` to `false` or left the label unset:
     - SHALL set the label `io.buildpacks.rebasable` to `false` on the extended run image
-  - SHALL copy the manifest and config for the extended run image, along with any new layers, to `<extended>`
+  - SHALL copy the manifest and config for the extended run image, along with any new layers, to `<extended>`/run

 #### `builder`